amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/vibrantmatter.md

 and had shown me how “our gaze, prompted by the experience of our own body, will discover in all other ‘objects’ the miracle of expression.”””

-J] was struck as well by the way the glove, rat, cap oscillated: at one moment garbage, at the next stuff that made a claim on me.
+I was struck as well by the way the glove, rat, cap oscillated: at one moment garbage, at the next stuff that made a claim on me.
 Is trash stuff whose power to move, speak, or make a difference has become dormant or dead?
 (As so it is buried in the landfill or cast adrift onto the Chesapeake?)